OrquestraCD/cfn-tf-custom-types/docs/ovh.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/ovh**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `endpoint` - (Required) Specify which API endpoint to use.
   It can be set using the `OVH_ENDPOINT` environment